jundalisay/superblist/content/en/superphysics/solutions/ideology-matrix.md

 - text-chatting
 - live-streaming

 These have much more weight than doing the simple voice calls allowed by telephones.
-Nowadays, smartphones are more properly called mobile devices.
+Nowadays, smartphones are more properly called *mobile devices*.

 David Hume explained that such naming mistakes are caused by the mind always choosing the mental processes that expend the least energy — it tries to connect ideas and form new ones without thinking.
 The phone became smart and so it was called a smartphone.